 Men in Black Ranked

 I really should’ve invested in some Men in Black attire before filming this video.
 Hey everybody.
 Today I’m gonna be ranking the four Men in Black films as part of my franchise series.
-If you’re new here, please consider subscribing for a variety of movie-related content like reviews, ranked lists, and trailer reactions.
-So, what’s a rankography exactly?
+What’s a rankography exactly?
 Well, it’s my ranking of a filmography, whether that be a director’s output, an actor’s appearances, or even an entire franchise.

 My rankographies are based on personal preference and I rank movies according to how much I enjoyed them, rather than any specific technical merit or attribute.
 Remember, this is just my ranking, not THE ranking, so be sure to post your own personal ranking of the Men in Black franchise in the comments below.
 The Men in Black franchise is an interesting one to rank for a couple of reasons.
 We’ve got a set of films that spans 22 years.
 The first two movies were only 5 years apart from each other, so that’s not too strange, but the third movie came along a decade later.
 Despite the time gaps, those movies were a proper trilogy with a consistent core cast.
 Movie number four’s different, however.